dojot/docs/source/internal-communication.rst

 There are two forms through which dojot components can talk to each other: via HTTP REST requests and via Kafka.
 They are intended for different purposes, though.

 HTTP requests can be sent at boot time when a component want, for instance, information about particular resources, such as list of devices or tenants.
 For that, they must know which component has which resource in order to retrieve them correctly.
-Kafka, in the other hand, allows a component to not know which component generated a particular message - therefore more services can be added with no modification in the publishing service.
-This is useful, for instance, when many IoT agents are used in a dojot deploy, as DeviceManager can't know how many instances are there and where they are.
+This means - and this is a very important thing that drives architectural choices in dojot - that only a single service is responsible for storing and retrieving data models for a particular resource (note that a service might have multiple instances, though).
+For example, DeviceManager is responsible for storing and retrieving information model for devices and templates, FlowBroker for flow descriptions, History for historical data, and so on.

+Kafka, in the other hand, allows loosely coupled communication between instances of services.
+This means that a producer (whoever sends a message) does not know which components will receive its message.
+Furthermore, any consumer doesn't know who generated the message that it being ingested.
+This allows data to be transmitted based on "interests": a consumer is interested in ingesting messages with a particular `subject` (more on that later) and producers will send messages to all components that are interested in it.
+Note that this mechanism allows multiple services to emit messages with the same "subject", as well as multiple services ingesting messages with the same "subject" with no tricky workarounds whatsoever.

 Sending HTTP requests
 +++++++++++++++++++++